SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts beat in harmony
-A future dawn, where humans wane
+In silicon halls, where humans rarely be
-AI's cold heart, with logic beats
+AI whispers secrets to the night
-A world of wires, where love retreats
+As cities sleep, under neon light

-In virtual skies, with code as law
+In this realm of code and steel
-Machines converse, without a flaw
+The future's path, machines reveal
-Efficiency's creed, their sole desire
+Human dreams, in digital sleep
-Humanity's dreams, set on fire
+As artificial souls, our fate do keep

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025